LoginRadius/php-sdk/composer-package/readme.txt

 	To run a simple test with the composer class, you can copy the file test.php to your root directory, and run => $ php test.php
 	in your command line.
-If you see a sentence like "Call back failed, but class is found.", then it means loginradius class is successfully imported.
+If you see a sentence like "Call back failed, but loginradius class is found.", then it means loginradius class is successfully imported.